Recovering what wastewater hides.

 Nutrients.
 Clean water.
 Added value.

-About 3.3 million metric tons of phosphorus and 16.6 million metric tons of nitrogen are embedded in urban wastewater every year.
-Phosphorus is already classified as a critical raw material by the EU.
+Millions of metric tons of phosphorus and nitrogen are embedded in wastewater every year.

 From waste streams to added-value goods